bkhelifi/CADS_2024/Beginners_handson/README.md

 ## Session of Wednesday, 9h30/10h45
 **Introduction to the Gammapy library** and the data analysis workflow.

-Made by Kirsty (APC, Paris)????.
+Made by Kirsty Feijen (APC, Paris).
 Location : room XXX, Observatoire de Meudon

 Link to the presentation.